syncfusion-content/xamarin-docs/Xamarin/SfPicker/timepicker.md

 {% endhighlight %}

-**Step** **3** **:** We have defined each column headers “Hour”, “Minute” and “Format” using ColumnHeaderText property of SfPicker control.
-The below code demonstrates how to define header for each column of SfPicker control.
+**Step** **3** **:** Define each column headers “Hour”, “Minute”, and “Format” by using the ColumnHeaderText property of picker control.
+The following code demonstrates how to define header for each column of picker control.

 {% highlight c# %}